ProfessorAkram/Unity-Programming/docs/unity-colliders-collisions.md

 ---

 **Example: Opening Door**
-Door opens when player touches it
+The door opens when the player touches it
 - Actions that happen:
   - Door checks for key
   - Door animation plays
-  - Door plays sound
+  - Door plays a sound

 → The door is what changes, so the **door should handle the collision check**.

-While all the main actions is on the door, we still need to query infomration from the other obejct.
+While all the main actions are on the door, though, we still need to query information from the other object.

 **Example code for Door Class**